axel22/sublime-javap/README.md

 Installation
 ============

+Through the package control plugin - run the `Install package` command and search for `Javap`.

-Go to your Sublime Packages folder and clone this repository there:
+OR, go to your Sublime Packages folder and clone this repository there:

     cd ~/Library/Application Support/Sublime Text 2/
     git clone git://github.com/axel22/sublime-javap.git sublime-javap